twisted-nematic57/AMSPlusPlus/sendkey/README.txt

 If you want to use a version of the program that has no dependencies, then use sendkeyh.
 It takes a string argument containing a capitalized hexadecimal number that is your desired keycode.
 Otherwise it works the same as the normal version.
-(Warning: It's easer to screw up your calc with this version.
+(Warning: It's easier to screw up your calc with this version.
 Be sure to validate your input before passing it to sendkeyh.)